 My personal preference in terms of survival movies is solo survival scenarios, as in real life SHTF scenarios the probability that you will have to rely only on yourself is fairly high.
-One of my favorite survival movies is Cast Away click here to check price on Amazon.com.
+You can view a lot of survivalists movies on Amazon Prime, Click here to try the 30 day Free trial

 One of my favorite hobbies is watching movies, especially survivalist movies.
 During the past several years I have watched literally hundreds of survivalist movies, my favorites are the ones that are based on a true story and in a realistic SHTF scenario, so no zombie movies in my list.
 Most of these movies give a good idea of what could happen in different SHTF scenarios, from personal SHTF scenarios to global SHTF scenarios.